-Select Options→Settings from the main wallet menu:
+Select Options→ Settings from the main wallet menu:

-Wallet code - Change your wallet code.
-You are prompted to enter the current code, create a new code, and verify the new code.
+- Wallet code Change your wallet code.
+You will be prompted to enter the current code, create a new code, and verify the new code. - RFID Set the phone ID code, type, and sending options (for future development dependent on RFID-based ticketing).

-- RFID Set the phone ID code, type, and sending options (for future development dependent on RFID-based ticketing). - Automatic close Change the automatic time-out period (1 60 minutes).
+Automatic close - Change the automatic time-out period (1 - 60 minutes).
 After the time-out period has elapsed, the wallet code must be re-entered to gain access to the contents.